EstherPlomp/TNW-Tracking/abstract-OSF.md

 Max 30 participants (capped by organisation)

 ~ 15 minutes case studies
-Meron
+Meron (5 min), also highlight the flyer/form to add examples of research object tracking (which can also be shared outside of the session)
-Esther
+Esther (5 min)
-Other examples? -> add post-its to the example sheet? flyer and forms? (flyer also allows for input from other people at the festival!)
-Announce intent to write blogpost for eScience center website
+Announce intent to write blogpost for eScience center website Esther to come up with instructions for group chairs/documenters

-~ 30 minutes discussion (smaller groups that can each discuss a question for a while - move to a different one after a while + have a facilitator per question + summary at the end)
+~ 20 minutes discussion (smaller groups that can each discuss a question for a while - move to a different one after a while + have a facilitator per question + summary at the end)
 - Should we track research objects (what are the disadvantages?)?
 - In what way would tracking of research objects nurture a culture of sharing research outputs?
 - What (existing) technological infrastructure would be needed to effectively track research objects? (will this follow the FAIR principles?
 Do we need other tools?)